Learn Chinese Pinyin — A Beginner's Guide

 A useful way to think about pinyin

 Pinyin is best understood as a pronunciation map.
 It shows you what sound to make, but it is not a substitute for hearing real Mandarin.
-Pinyin plus native audio is powerful.
-Pinyin without audio is where bad habits begin.
+When combined with native audio, it becomes a powerful learning tool.
+Without audio, however, bad habits can take root quickly.

 A Chinese student studying at a desk

-Pinyin is a support system for pronunciation and literacy.
-It helps learners get into the language, but it does not replace characters.
+As a support system for pronunciation and literacy, pinyin helps learners get into the language — but it does not replace characters.

 02 How Pinyin Works: Initials, Finals, and Tones